javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 # Styles and classes

 Before we get to Javascript ways of dealing with styles and classes -- here's an important rule.
+Hopefully it's obvious enough, but we still have to mention it.

-There are generally two ways to style an element, both in HTML and Javascript:
+There are generally two ways to style an element:

 1. Create a class in CSS and add it: `<div class="...">`
 2. Write properties directly into `style`: `<div style="...">`.

 [cut]

-CSS is always the preferred way, both in HTML and Javascript.
-We should only use `style` if classes "can't handle it".
+CSS is always the preferred way -- not only for HTML, but in Javascript as well.

+We should only manipulate the `style` property if classes "can't handle it".

-For instance, `style` is acceptable if we calculated coordinates for an element dynamically and want to set them from Javascript, like here:
+For instance, `style` is acceptable if we calculate coordinates of an element dynamically and want to set them from Javascript, like this:

 ```js
 let top = /* complex calculations */;